SuperEpicness/Space-War/README.txt

 Notes:

-If the shortcut does not work, enter the 'dist' folder and run 'mothership.exe'
+To run the program, enter the 'dist' folder and run "mothership.exe"